-Wheel size is key because it determines the maximum width of cut.
+Wheel size is key because it determines the maximum width of the cut.
 In fact, bandsaws are differentiated by the diameter, in inches, of their wheels.
 Other critical features include the guide system, the ease of changing blades, motor size, and the maximum vertical distance between the table and the upper guide.
 That determines how wide a plank the saw can handle.

 Benchtop bandsaws for detail work

 Small saws — 9-in. to 10-in. models that sit on an open frame or simply on a benchtop — are the lightest and most economical, but they also are limited in what they can do.
 Motors are typically rated at about 1/2 hp or less, and the saws have small tables and limited vertical capacity.
-The size and power of these machines make them best suited for modelmaking, fine scroll work, and other applications where stock will be relatively thin.
+The size and power of these machines make them best suited for modelmaking, fine scrollwork, and other applications where the stock will be relatively thin.
 They’re not designed to handle thick planks of hardwood.
 Prices start at well under $100.